Quantum Mechanics in a New Light: Semantic consistency---the macroworld

+What can be deduced from this characterization of macroscopic positions is that the events by which their values are indicated are (diachronically) correlated in ways that are consistent with the laws of motion that quantum mechanics yields in the classical limit.
+For any given time $t$ the following holds: if every event that indicates a macroscopic position prior to the time $t$ were taken into account, then---given the necessarily finite accuracy of position-indicating events---every event that indicates a macroscopic position at a later time would be consistent with all earlier position-indicating events and the classical laws of motion.
+There is, however, one necessary exception: in order to permit a macroscopic object---the proverbial pointer---to indicate the value of an observable, its position must be allowed to change unpredictably if and when it serves to indicate an outcome.

-\emph{Step 2.} In an incompletely differentiated world, there will be objects whose position distributions are and remain so narrow that there are no detectors with narrower position distributions.
-Since the positions of these objects are indefinite only relative to an imaginary spatiotemporal background that is more differentiated than the actual physical world, these are the objects that truly deserve the label ``macroscopic.''
-While decoherence arguments can solve the objectification problem only FAPP, they quantitatively support the existence of macroscopic objects, the indefiniteness of whose positions is never revealed in the only way it could be revealed, i.e., through a departure from what the classical laws predict.
-The testable correlations between the outcomes of measurements of macroscopic positions are therefore consistent with \emph{both} the classical \emph{and} the quantum laws.
-This makes it possible to attribute to macroscopic positions a measurement-independent reality, and that makes it possible for macroscopic positions to define the obtainable values of observables and to indicate the outcomes of measurements.
+Macroscopic objects thus follow trajectories that are only counterfactually indefinite.
+Their positions are ``smeared out'' only in relation to an imaginary spatiotemporal background that is more differentiated than the physical world.
+No value-indicating event reveals the indefiniteness of a macroscopic position (in the only way it could, through a departure from what the classical laws predict).
+The testable correlations between outcomes of measurements of macroscopic positions are therefore consistent with both the classical and the quantum laws. \footnote{If the indicated values of a supposedly macroscopic position turned out to be inconsistent with a classical law of motion, then this particular position would not actually be a macroscopic position.} That makes it possible to attribute to macroscopic positions a measurement-independent reality, and this makes it possible for macroscopic positions to define the obtainable values of observables and to indicate the outcomes of measurements. \footnote{For extended versions of the present line of reasoning see \citep{Mohrhoff2009a,Mohrhoff2014}.}